joshmoran/justit_assignment1/README.md

 ## Article 1 - Carousel and Register Form
 ### Carousel
-- Picture style does not change
+- Format has a very slightly variation, but overall the structure and how it looks, does not change
+  - On desktop, an extra button is added to the five buttons on the right of the buttons, allowing the user to pause or play the changes between the buttons
-- Location of the carousel heading and two paragraphs changes depending on what screen size it is being viewed on
+- Content of the carousel heading, two paragraphs and the carousel picture changes depending on which of the buttons are clicked, each buttons changes these four elements respectively
+- Using JavaScript allows the transition of the elements as well as adding a timer function to switch between buttons/scenes once it hits a certain time span
-- Button to change the carousel picture/all three text areas does not change
+- Buttons to change the carousel scenes and the structure of the three text areas and background picture does not change
-  - On Desktop, an extra button is added to the right of the five buttons, which add play and pause support for playing or pausing the carousel

 ### Register an account
 - Does not change format, style or sizing.